ptrdtznr/Tabula-Recta-Generator/README.md

 ```
 If you want to recreate your password table just use a seed ;-)

 # Example

 - Choose a password length, e.g. 12 characters
 - Go to your website, e.g. www.gmail.com
 - Find the intersection of column 'i' and row 'l', representing the end of gma*_il_*.
-- Starting at 'V', skip every second character and your password will be: *Vt#BX0QM_NDx*.
+- Starting at 'V', skip every second character and your password will be: "*;6lFeVzXPl_Y*." (its ugly)
 - Use any schema (diagonally, vertical, skip-two-chars-go-to-nextline, ...)